yamatoguro/qima-demo/README.md

 One of the main challenges I faced was implementing the security layer, especially ensuring robust JWT authentication and role-based authorization.
 However, this was quickly overcome, and the result is a secure, extensible, and user-friendly application.

+There is a problem on UI that I had not enough time to fix, if you face an endless loading you can just click on any input and out, so it will work as intended after that.

 Feel free to explore the code and reach out to me on [GitHub](https://github.com/yamatoguro) for any questions or collaboration opportunities!

 ---